julien-boudry/Condorcet/README.md

 	[14] = 'parseVote() must take a string (raw or path) as argument';
 	[15] = 'Input must be valid Json format';

+	[101] = 'KemenyYoung is configured to accept only 6 candidates';

 ---------------------------------------

+__There are many public method and public nstatic method.
+All of theme are not in this documentation, and of all them are not fully documented here ; read the code or ask here!__

 ### Customize the code: Add new algorithm(s) <a name="newAlgo"></a>
 Look at how existing algorithms work in the "algorithms" folder, because the algorithms formally included using the same modular schema. *(Exept Condorcet_Basic, which is the only core algorithm and a little bit special.)*